Kate Loder: Biography

+Ancestry

 Kate Loder was born on 21 August 1825, on Bathwick Street, Bathwick, within Bath, Somerset where the Loder family were prominent musicians.
 Her father was the flautist George Loder.
 According to Grove, her mother was a piano teacher born Fanny Philpot, who was the sister of the pianist Lucy Anderson.
 However, genealogical research suggests Kate's mother was Frances Elizabeth Mary Kirkham (1802–50), daughter of Thomas Bulman Kirkham (1778–1845) and Marianne Beville Moore (c.1781 – 1810).
 Frances Kirkham's step-mother was Jane Harriett Philpot (1802–63), second wife to Thomas Bulman Kirkham and sister of the Lucy Philpot who married the violinist George Frederick Anderson, becoming Lucy Anderson.
 Kate was also the sister of conductor and composer George Loder, and the cousin of composer Edward Loder.

+Royal Academy of Music

-Kater Loder studied at the Royal Academy of Music in London.
+Kate Loder studied at the Royal Academy of Music in London.
 Her performance of Mendelssohn's G minor piano concerto at the Hanover-square Rooms on 27 May 1843, when she was aged 17, may have been her public debut.
 The following year, in 1844, aged just 18, she became the first female professor of harmony at the Royal Academy.

+Marriage

-On 16 December 1851 at St Marylebone Church, Westminster, she married Sir Henry Thompson and soon afterwards, at her husband's insistence, gave up her public performing career.
-She remained active in music, continuing to compose, and taught pupils including Sarah Louisa Kilpack who nowadays is better known as an artist.
+On 16 December 1851 at St Marylebone Church, Westminster, she married the eminent surgeon Henry Thompson (Kt.
+1867.
+Bt.
+1899, 'of Wimpole Street').
+After her marriage she gradually gave up her public performing career, the last public appearance being in March 1854.
+However, she remained active in music as a composer and professor at the Royal Academy of Music.
+Among here many pupils was Sarah Louisa Kilpack who nowadays is better known as an artist.

+Kate Loder had three children from her marriage: